 Goals and Objectives

 The Department of State desires to obtain planning, design, programming/development, configuration, installation, problem resolution, analytical and other support services at the Department’s discretion for the continued improvement of the ERIN and CORA systems and other functions that support the department in its mission.
 The Contractor will provide highly qualified resources to work on tasks identified by the Department.
-The Contractor is responsible for the identification, assignment, and oversight of all work necessary for the successful completion of the tasks assigned, whether performed by Department or Contractor personnel.
+The Contractor is responsible for the identification, assignment, and oversight of all work necessary for the successful completion of the tasks assigned.

 Attachment I details the scope of services and deliverables or desired results that the Department requires of the selected Contractor.